 Meanwhile, load shedding could have an impact on SA’s food production, transport and storage.
 According to the Agricultural Business Chamber of SA (Agbiz), persistent load shedding has already hurt production.

-Agbiz Chief Economist Wandile Sihlobo wrote in January that load shedding had serious implications in many areas:
+Agbiz Chief Economist Wandile Sihlobo wrote in January that the consequences of load shedding are being felt in many areas:

 - Field crops, fruit and vegetables that rely on irrigation.
 “Roughly 20% of maize, 15% of soybean, 34% of sugarcane, and nearly half of the wheat production are produced under irrigation,” noted Sihlobo.

 - Red meat, poultry, piggery, wool and dairy production, all of which require continuous power for their usual activities.

 - Downstream activities such as milling, bakeries, abattoirs, wine processing, packaging, and animal vaccine production, face similar challenges.

 “Exporting agribusinesses, especially those with products highly sensitive to delays, such as fruits, red meat, and wine, are also worried about the port activities, which fortunately haven’t been primarily affected,” said Agbiz.
 “There are also food security concerns as the effect of load shedding will probably show in the volumes of products to be harvested/produced later in the coming months due to the time lag in agricultural production stages.”

 Other affected sectors